-5.4.4 Route Aggregation
+3.4.4.5 Route Aggregation

-A further feature of IDRP is Route Aggregation.
+- 3.4.4.5.1 A further feature of IDRP is Route Aggregation.
 This is when routes in the same Adj-RIB-out are grouped together prior to their advertisement to another BIS, and merged or aggregated to form a single route.
-The routes that are to be aggregated are selected by Routing Policy, although the actual process itself is algorithmic and fully defined in the standard.

-The benefit of this process is that it reduces the number of routes that need to be advertised to another BIS which, in turn, reduces the overhead of routing information exchange, and is an important contribution to ensuring scaleability.
+The routes that are to be aggregated are selected by Routing Policy, although the actual process itself is algorithmic and fully defined in the ISO/IEC 10747 s tandard. - 3.4.4.5.2 The benefit of this process is that it reduces the number of routes that need to be advertised to another BIS which, in turn, reduces the overhead of routing information exchange, and is an important contribution to ensuring scalability.
 This is because, if an internet is to grow without bounds, then the amount of routing information that a sender needs to know about a given destination should decrease, the further away that destination is from the sender.
-Essentially, the granularity of routing information should get coarser as it is advertised from BIS to BIS, and Route Aggregation is the first stage in this process, reducing the number of routes advertised.

-Route Aggregation is also automatically performed when more than one route is selected from a Loc-RIB that has identical NLRI (i.e. they have the same destination).
+Essentially, the granularity of routing information should get coarser as it is advertised from BIS to BIS, and Route Aggregation is the first stage in this process, reducing the number of routes advertised. - 3.4.4.5.3 Route Aggregation is also automatically performed when more than one route is selected from a Loc-RIB that has identical NLRI (i.e. they have the same destination).
 For example, this will occur when two routes to the same destination have different security path information.
-In order to avoid the implementation of the full Route Aggregation procedures in routers that do not otherwise need them, the ATN SARPs have specified a simplified procedure known as Route Merging.
-This procedure is only appropriate when aggregating routes with identical NLRI and avoids have to implement the aggregation rules for the aggregation of the route trace information.
+In order to avoid the implementation of the full Route Aggregation procedures in routers that do not otherwise need them, the ATN ICS SARPs have specified a simplified procedure known as Route Merging.
+This procedure is only appropriate when aggregating routes with identical NLRI and avoids have to implemention of the aggregation rules for the aggregation of the route trace information.

-5.4.5 Route Information Reduction
+3.4.4.6 Route Information Reduction

-The reduction of routing information is then completed by another process, known as Route Information Reduction.
-Route Information Reduction is again policy based, and is a mechanism by which the set of NSAP Address Prefixes that describe the destination of a routes is replaced by a set of shorter NSAP Address Prefixes.
+3.4.4.6.1 The reduction of routing information is then completed by another process, known as Route Information Reduction.
+Route Information Reduction is again policy based, and is a mechanism by which the set of NSAP Address Prefixes that describe the destination(s) of a routes is replaced by a set of shorter NSAP Address Prefixes.
 Typically, a whole set of prefixes is replaced by a single NSAP Address Prefix, and the policy rule that specifies such a replacement has been formulated taking account of the known distribution of NSAP Addresses in a given part of an internet.
-Provided that NSAP Addresses have been allocated such that RDs that share common (shorter) NSAP Address Prefixes, are closer together in network topology terms, than RDs that are further apart, then Route Aggregation and Information Reduction rules can be formulated, that aggregate many routes together into a single route to a whole region of the internet, thus enabling the important objective of scaleability.
+Provided that NSAP Addresses have been allocated such that RDs that share common (shorter) NSAP Address Prefixes, are closer together in network topology terms, than RDs that are further apart, then Route Aggregation and Information Reduction rules can be formulated, that aggregate many routes together into a single route to a whole region of the internet, thus enabling the important objective of scalability.

-5.4.6 Routing Domain Confederations
+3.4.4.7 Routing Domain Confederations